 Reparation A restorative meeting should take place before the next lesson.

-Formal Meeting A meeting with the teacher, learner and Headteacher, recorded on CPOMS with agreed targets that will be monitored over the course of two weeks.
+Formal Meeting A meeting with the teacher, learner and Headteacher, recorded on CPOMS and a letter to parents with agreed targets that will be monitored over the course of two weeks.

 A Serious Breach is an incident that may lead to a fixed term exclusion.
 Alternatives to exclusion, where appropriate, include community service.